 Point of Diminishing Returns in Security Investments

 Good security management practices require balancing the amount of money spent on security improvements with the level of security risk.
 While almost any security problem can be solved by spending enough money, it often does not make sense to do so.
 As in many other areas of business, there comes a point of "diminishing returns" in investments in security improvements.
-This is shown graphically in the chart below.
+This is shown graphically in the chart above.

 When you begin to improve to security at a facility, there are many simple and inexpensive things that can be done.
 During the first stage of security improvement, you can do things such as create good security policies and procedures, conduct security awareness training for employees, and make simple improvements in physical security that can greatly enhance security with very little investment.
 Because of the ease in which security can improved at minimal cost at this stage, it is often called the "low-hanging fruit" stage.